PS 116 (Manhattan)

-Public School 116, the Mary Lindley Murray School, is a public school administered by the New York City Department of Education on the of Manhattan, near the border between the Murray Hill and Kips Bay neighborhoods.
+Public School 116, the Mary Lindley Murray School, is a public school administered by the New York City Department of Education on the East Side of Manhattan, near the border between the Murray Hill and Kips Bay neighborhoods.
 An elementary school, it serves pupils in pre-kindergarten through fifth grade.

 The school building is located on East 33rd Street between Second and Third Avenues, although the schoolyard extends through the block to East 32nd Street.

 History

 The first school building on the site was erected on East 32nd Street, where the present schoolyard is located, in 1868.
 It was constructed at a location midway between two existing grammar schools that were exceeding their capacities.
 The 1857–62 Perris, W., Maps of the city of New York show the approximate location of the present schoolyard as a cleared site while the rest of the block is filled with typical townhouses.
 The 1879 Bromley, G.W.
 Atlas of the entire city of New York shows the site of the schoolyard with a building labeled 'Primary School No. 16.'
 In 1897, the former "Primary" schools in the city were renumbered and given "Public School" numbers that were 100 greater than their former Primary School numbers, which meant that Primary School No. 16 became Public School No. 116.